azutoolkit/authly/README.md

 ## OAuth2 Provider Server Library for the Crystal Language

 Authly is an OAuth2 Library for creating Authorization Servers that supports OAuth2 authorization mechanisms.
+Example OAuth 2.0 Server Implementation https://github.com/azutoolkit/authority/

+> Authly implements the OAuth 2.0 specification as described at https://www.oauth.com/

-The OAuth 2.0 specification is a flexibile authorization framework that describes a number of grants (“methods”) for a client application to acquire an access token (which represents a user’s permission for the client to access their data) which can be used to authenticate a request to an API endpoint.
+OAuth 2.0 is a flexibile authorization framework that describes a number of grants (“methods”) for a client application to acquire an access token (which represents a user’s permission for the client to access their data) which can be used to authenticate a request to an API endpoint.

 The specification describes five grants for acquiring an access token:

-- Authorization code grant
+- [x] Authorization code grant
-- Implicit grant
+- [x] Implicit grant
-- Resource owner credentials grant
+- [x] Resource owner credentials grant
-- Client credentials grant
+- [x] Client credentials grant
-- Refresh token grant
+- [x] Refresh token grant
+- [x] OpenID Connect (IdToken)
+- [] Device Code

 ## Authorization Use Cases